carsten-engelke/mp3-tools/README.md

  - unpack-subdirs.py: unpack files from grouped subdirectories (undo pack-subdirs.py)

 ## Version
+1.0.0 release version.
+Ported to vscode.

+0.2.0 bug corrected foobar needs to be called from working directory as the command line plugin cannot handle empty spaces in file names or paths given by command line

 0.1.0 initial release.
 Port from windows script to python, introducing automation

-0.2.0 bug corrected foobar needs to be called from working directory as the command line plugin cannot handle empty spaces in file names or paths given by command line

 ## Requirements
 - Python (script was created using python 3.7.0) (https://www.python.org/)